derlistigelurch/RobotCommander/README.md

 The game is still under development. :D

-It cannot be played in the current state.

 ## About
 In this game you take control over a bunch of robots.
 In order to win you have to destroy all enemy robots.